Mitch Garver Preview, Player Props: Rangers vs. Mets

-Mitch Garver -- .216 average over his past 10 games -- will be in action for the Texas Rangers versus the New York Mets, with Jose Quintana on the mound, on August 29 at 7:10 PM ET.
+On Wednesday, Mitch Garver (.622 slugging percentage in past 10 games, including five home runs) and the Texas Rangers play the New York Mets, whose starting pitcher will be Denyi Reyes.
+First pitch is at 6:40 PM ET.

-In his most recent game he had a one-hit performance (1-for-5) against the Twins.
+In his most recent game, he hit a home run while going 1-for-2 against the Mets.

 Mitch Garver Game Info & Props vs. the Mets